When the presenting part of the fetus is entirely out of the pelvis and is freely movable above the inlet, it is said to be floating (Fig. 8-1A).

 When the presenting part has passed through the plane of the inlet but engagement has not occurred, it is said to be dipping (Fig. 8-1B).

 By definition, engagement (Fig. 8-1C) has taken place when the widest diameter of the presenting part has passed through the inlet.
-In cephalic presentations, this diameter is the biparietal, between the parietal bosses.
-In breech presentation, it is the intertrochanteric.
+In cephalic presentations, this diameter is the biparietal, between the parietal bones; in breech presentation, it is the intertrochanteric diameter.

 In most women, once the head is engaged, the bony presenting part (not the caput succedaneum) is at or nearly at the level of the ischial spines.
 Radiologic studies have shown that this relationship is not constant and that in women with deep pelves, the presenting part may be as much as 1 cm above the spines even though engagement has occurred.